sleepy762/lucidloader/README.md

 - Shell environment with useful commands.
 - Text editor.
 - Able to boot operating systems and UEFI apps.
+- Can automatically detect a Linux kernel along with its version.

 ## Dependencies